-1. Get an annual health assessment completed by a physician.
+1. Get an annual health assessment completed by a physician from women’s health clinic.
 If your department presently offers this to you, make sure you get it done annually.
 If it does not, make your own appointment with your primary physician.
 One of the key elements of the new Affordable Care Act is that preventative services, such as annual health assessments, must be available at no cost to the policy holder.

 3. Stay hydrated.
 Your body needs water to “do its thing.”
 At a moments notice, you can be engaged in a level of physical activity greater than that of a world-class athlete.
 Make sure you start your day properly hydrated and stay that way.
 Easy way to check your hydration level?
 Check the color of your urine output!

 4. Wear your firefighting protective clothing according to your department’s SOG.
 Nobody should have to tell you when and wear to use your gear.
 You are your personal safety officer.
 Always check your gear and that of your buddy before entering a hazard area.

 5. Don’t breathe smoke.
 Following your department’s SOG for SCBA use should be your baseline, and only that, a baseline.
 Portable gas monitors are useful in monitoring air quality in the hazard area, e.g., during overhaul, but they only monitor for the presence of four gases at most.
 Even top chemists and physicists don’t know all of the “ethyl-methyl-bad-stuff” that is present in the combustion of today’s synthetic building materials and building furnishings.
 Protect yourself: If you’re in the hazard area, wear your SCBA.